 Below are some figures about our membership.
 Click here for the full-sized image.

-Since its foundation, ACFO has established itself as a unique and specialized organization representing dedicated finance professionals.
+Since its foundation, ACFO-ACAF has established itself as a unique and specialized organization representing dedicated finance professionals.

 Prior to the establishment of its own association, the FI Group was represented by the Financial Administration component of the Public Service Alliance of Canada.
 In 1988, a group of FIs led by Merdon Hosking established a separate association to represent the specific interests of the financial management community.
 This provided the opportunity to serve as more than a traditional bargaining agent.

-Today, ACFO is recognized as a professional association, an advocate for prudent financial management and a valued stakeholder in the public sector financial management community.
-With more than 20 years of constructive labour relations, ACFO vigilantly advocates on behalf of its members and ensures that Financial Officers are respected and valued for their contributions to Canada.
+Today, ACFO-ACAF is recognized as a professional association, an advocate for prudent financial management and a valued stakeholder in the public sector financial management community.
+With more than 20 years of constructive labour relations, ACFO-ACAF vigilantly advocates on behalf of its members and ensures that Financial Officers are respected and valued for their contributions to Canada.

-All members of the Financial Management group in the federal public service and at NAV CANADA are dues-paying members of ACFO.
-However, in order to enjoy the full benefits of membership, Financial Officers must register with the Association.
+All members of the Financial Management group in the federal public service and at NAV Canada are dues-paying members of ACFO.
+However, in order to enjoy the full benefits of membership, members must register with the Association.

 Registering your membership allows you to: